ebzzry/ebzzry.github.io/en/fkd/nix.md

     $ git clone https://github.com/nixos/nixpkgs ~/nixpkgs

 This command creates a `nixpkgs/` directory under your home.
-If your username is `ogag`, the clone of the repository is available at `/home/ogag/nixpkgs/` or `/Users/ogag/nixpkgs`, if you’re using a GNU/Linux or macOS, respectively.
+If your username is `ogag`, the clone of the repository is available at `/home/ogag/nixpkgs/` or `/Users/ogag/nixpkgs/`, if you’re using a GNU/Linux or macOS, respectively.

-To install a package, say emem—a Markdown to HTML converter—using the git checkout, run:
+To install a package, say *emem*—a Markdown to HTML converter—using the git checkout, run:

     $ nix-env -f ~/nixpkgs/default.nix -iA emem